efost7873/integratedvaluearchitecture.com/about-me.md

     </p>

     <p>
       I founded Integrated Value Architecture in 2026 to formalize the system I developed and to establish IVA as a modern accounting standard.
 My work focuses on structural integrity, organizational reliability, and long term performance.
-I build systems that strengthen decisions, clarify authority, and reduce unnecessary work.
 I help leaders see the structure that has been shaping their outcomes for years.
     </p>
   </section>